Technigo/part-2-application-test/README.md

 [Fill in this application after you have solved this assignment.](https://technigo.typeform.com/to/VfxjdS?applied=xxxxx)

-You last day to submit is on October 23rd.
+Your last day to submit is on February 21st.
 You can expect an answer from us within 5 working days from when you have submitted your assignment.
 The program starts on November 18th.

 Good luck!